opris-catalin-30127/Safe-Home-Access/README.md

 5. When tenant already exists by name, _addTenant_ method will throw TenantAlreadyExistsException.
 6. When tenant not found, _removeTenant_ method will throw TenantNotFoundException.
 7. All attempts (successful or not) will be logged in access log list.
-8. Simulate all operations in _main_ from _SafeHome_.
+8. Simulated all operations in _main_ from _SafeHome_.

-**NOTE - Java project come with prefiled unit tests.
-You should make sure all tests pass.
-You are not allowed to change unit tests (except initialisation of Controller object in the _instantiateDoorController()_ method**).

 ## State machine diagram

-For Safe Home Access application create _UML state machine_ diagram.
+For Safe Home Access application created _UML state machine_ diagram.
 ![Exercise 2 image](docs/ex2.jpg)

 ## Use case diagram

-For Safe Home Access application create _UML use case_ diagram.
+For Safe Home Access application created _UML use case_ diagram.
 ![Exercise 3 image](docs/ex3.jpg)